andrew/ultimate-awesome/README.md

 - [awesome-ember](https://github.com/ember-community-russia/awesome-ember) - A curated list of awesome Ember.js stuff like addons, articles, videos, gists and more.
 - [awesome-policy-as-code](https://github.com/hysnsec/awesome-policy-as-code) - A curated list of policy-as-code resources like blogs, videos, and tools to practice on for learning Policy-as-Code.
 - [awesome-datajournalism](https://github.com/infoculture/awesome-datajournalism) - Awesome list for data journalists and future data journalists.
-- [Awesome-Vision-Pro](https://github.com/jtmuller5/Awesome-Vision-Pro) - Collection of apps, developer resources, communities, and articles related to the Apple Vision Pro.
 - [awesome-komorebi](https://github.com/lgug2z/awesome-komorebi) - A curated list of awesome projects in the Komorebi ecosystem 🍉.
 - [awesome-alternatives](https://github.com/LinuxCafeFederation/awesome-alternatives) - A list of alternative websites/software to popular proprietary services.
 - [awesome-sec-challenges](https://github.com/mikeprivette/awesome-sec-challenges) - A curated list of Awesome Security Challenges.